 Here’s an example of a simple on-site customer survey:

-The key to collecting maximum useful data and information from customers is to ask short but insightful questions and don’t waste their time by making them feel like they’re doing work.
+The key to collecting maximum useful data and information from customers is asking short but insightful questions and not wasting their time by making them feel like they’re doing work.

 Here are easy and great tips to ensure that you gather enough data: